nursing students giving shots

 Admission requirements for the medical assisting program

-Students interested in this program must meet with a Sandburg academic advisor prior to registering for the program.
-New Medical Assisting students must attend the required program orientation session.
+If you're interested in this program, you must meet with a Sandburg academic advisor prior to registering and attend the required program orientation session.

-Students will be required to possess Healthcare Provider CPR certification throughout the program, show proof of immunizations and required titers, TB test, physical examination, criminal background check, and drug screen.
+You must have Healthcare Provider CPR certification throughout the program, show proof of immunizations and required titers, TB test, physical examination, criminal background check and drug screen.

 Although the COVID-19 vaccination is not an admission requirement, most clinical sites require vaccination against COVID-19.
-Students should check with their program coordinator for more details.
+Check with your program coordinator for more details.

-Findings on the criminal background check and drug screen may prevent entrance to the program.
-Additionally, findings on the physical examination and drug screen may prevent placement at the clinical sites.
+Findings on the criminal background check and drug screen may prevent entrance to the program, and findings on the physical examination and drug screen may prevent placement at the clinical sites.

 For additional information contact: